cyrozap/asmedia-xhc-re/doc/Notes.md

   - IRAM size: 256 bytes
   - PMEM/CODE size:
     - ASM1042, ASM1042A, ASM1142: 64 kB
+    - ASM2142/ASM3142: 96 kB (48 kB common bank + 3 × 16 kB banks)
-    - ASM2142/ASM3142, ASM3242: 112 kB (48 kB common bank + 4 × 16 kB banks)
+    - ASM3242: 112 kB (48 kB common bank + 4 × 16 kB banks)
   - XDATA (XRAM + MMIO) size:
     - ASM1042, ASM1042A, ASM1142: 64 kB
     - ASM2142/ASM3142, ASM3242: 128 kB (2 × 64 kB banks)
   - Bank-switching (ASM2142/ASM3142 and ASM3242 only):
-    - `DPX` (SFR 0x93) is used as an extra data pointer byte for instructions that address memory with `DPTR` (`MOVC`, `MOVX`).
-Practically, however, because it's only a 17-bit address space only the lowest bit of `DPX` is used.
+    - `DPX` (SFR 0x93) is used as an extra data pointer byte for the `MOVX` instruction.
+Practically, however, because XDATA addresses are only 17 bits wide only the lowest bit of `DPX` is used.
     - The lowest two bits of `PSBANK`/`FMAP` (SFR 0x96) are used to switch between code banks.
 The common bank is 48 kB in size and is accessible from 0x0000 to 0xBFFF regardless of the current value of